teerjk/VarSifter/README.txt

     this.
 The delimiting character should be entered in the "Sub-delimiter" field.
 After entering the last character, you must either select a different box or hit "return" in order for your change to stick.

+5. Finally, you can choose which annotation columns to load and display.
+By default, all columns are selected.
+Uncheck any you do not wish to load, and click "Ok".

 --------------------